 Fee: Park entrance fee required as well as a free camping permit available at the park entrance station and the self-registration kiosk at the entrance to North Beach.

 Description: North Beach is the shoreline that runs along the northernmost section of the National Seashore, along the Gulf of Mexico.
 All camping in this area is primitive and open to RV and tent camping.

-- Please note that a 14-day camping limit is in effect at all camping areas.
-At the end of 14 days, campers must vacate their site and leave the park for a minimum of 48 hours before returning to camp.
-The total number of days spent camping in the park should not exceed 56 calendar days per year, in any combination of visits or consecutive nights.
+A 14-day camping limit is in effect at all camping areas.
+At the end of 14 days of camping anywhere within the park, campers must vacate their site and leave the park for a minimum of 14 days before returning to camp.
+The total number of days spent camping in the park should not exceed 28 calendar days per year, in any combination of visits or consecutive nights.

 This is the primary phone number for the Malaquite Visitor Center at Padre Island National Seashore.